ajfisher/robotnik-workshop/exercises/bluetooth.md

-# Exercise 5 - Goign bluetooth
+# Exercise 5: Going bluetooth

 This exercise assumes you have your robot working and you're simply looking to make it bluetooth enabled.
 In this case, bluetooth is going to be used to replace